alexwlchan/alexwlchan.net/src/_drafts/egyptian-mixtape.md

 I got the pattern from [issue 6 of Xstitch Magazine][issue6], and it was made by Arlene Cohen, who goes by the handle [WorksByABC].
 The pattern includes a full list of materials and threads, and I got it mounted by [Landseer Picture Framing].

-The magazine entry explains that these patterns weren't chosen at random -- they were taken from an 1856 design book *The Grammar of Ornament*, and based on patterns found in Egyptian art.
+The magazine entry explains that these squares weren't chosen at random -- they were taken from an 1856 design book *The Grammar of Ornament*, and based on patterns found in Egyptian art.
-I found a [digitised copy of the book][digitised], which has several plates featuring similar squares.
+I found a [digitised copy of the book][digitised], which has several plates featuring similar designs.

 <style>
   #grid {